-\begin{lemma} Let $G$ be residually finite, and $|G:Y|=\infty$.
-Then $ab_n(G,Y)$ is bounded by an absolute constant if and only if $|N_G(H):H|$ is bounded by an absolute constant, for every $Y \leqslant H \leqslant G$ with $|G:H|<\infty$.
-In particular, $ab_n(G,Y)=1$ for all $n \geq 1$ if and only if $Y \leqslant G$ is weakly abnormal. \end{lemma} \begin{proof} Let $\theta \geq 1$ such that $ab_n(G,Y) \leq \theta$ for all $n \geq 1$.
-This means that every abelian section between $Y$ and $G$ has size at most $\theta$.
-Since the size of a group is bounded by a function on the size of the largest abelian section, the size of every section between $Y$ and $G$ is bounded.
-But this means exactly that $|N_G(H):H|$ is bounded by a function on $\theta$, for every $Y \leqslant H \leqslant G$.\\ The proof of the second part is similar, because every non-trivial finite group has a non-trivial abelian section. \end{proof} The following are the generalized versions of Lemmas \ref{3lemAbGSub} and \ref{3lemRepGSub}.
+\begin{lemma} Let $G$ be residually finite, and let $|G:Y|=\infty$.
+Then $ab_n(G,Y)$ is bounded by an absolute constant if and only if $|N_G(H):H|$ is bounded by an absolute constant, for every $Y < H \leqslant G$ with $|G:H|<\infty$.
+In particular, $ab_n(G,Y)=1$ for all $n \geq 1$ if and only if all the subgroups of finite index containing $Y$ are self-normalizing. \end{lemma} \begin{proof} Let $\theta \geq 1$ such that $ab_n(G,Y) \leq \theta$ for all $n \geq 1$.
+This means that every abelian section (of finite index) between $Y$ and $G$ has size at most $\theta$.
+Now, the size of a finite group is bounded by a function on the size of the largest abelian section (see Theorem \ref{thProc}, for example).
+Then the size of {\itshape every} section of finite index between $Y$ and $G$ is bounded by a function on $\theta$.
+But this means exactly that the set $\{|N_G(H):H| \}_{Y < H \leqslant G, \\ |G:H|<\infty}$ is bounded by a function on $\theta$.\\ The proof of the second part follows, because every non-trivial finite group has a non-trivial abelian section. \end{proof} The following are the generalized versions of Lemmas \ref{lemAbGSub} and \ref{lemRepGSub}.

 \begin{lemma}[Relative $ab_n$ and subgroups] Let $Y \leqslant H \leqslant G$, $|G:H|<\infty$, and $n \geq 1$.
 We have

 \begin{itemize} \item[(i)] $ab_n(H,Y) \leq ab_{|G:H|n}(G,Y)$; \item[(ii)] $ab_n(G,Y) \leq |G:H| \cdot ab_n(H,Y)$. \end{itemize}